Making the most of your business through franchising

 - Regular payments from franchisee to franchisor can provide robust cash flow.

-The key benefits of franchising for the franchisee are:
+The key benefits for the franchisee are:

 - Access to a proven, successful business model.